i6h/priority-bot/README.md

 5. **Optional: Set up the `connectqueue` system**:

-    To improve the bot’s performance under heavy load, integrate the `connectqueue` system.
-Follow the instructions on the [connectqueue GitHub page](https://github.com/Re2team/connectqueue) to set it up.
+    For better compatibility with various Discord setups, integrate the `connectqueue` system.
+Follow the instructions on the <a href="https://github.com/Re2team/connectqueue" target="_blank">connectqueue GitHub page</a> to set it up.

 6. **Run the bot**: